-Timed for a publication date in 2017 to coincide with John F. Kennedy’s 100th birthday, 1962: Baseball, Hollywood, JFK, and the Beginning of America’s Future is the first book to focus on 1962 in its entirety.
+Timed for a 2019 publication date, 1962: Baseball, Hollywood, JFK, and the Beginning of America’s Future is the first book to focus on 1962 in its entirety.
 From NASA to no-hitters to nostalgia, 1962 describes a new era of political, societal, and cultural touchstones with novelistic detail.

 Publishers, for example, erased the boundaries of acceptable topics in 1962.
 Helen Gurley Brown’s Sex and the Single Girl created a new sexual paradigm for women, Rachel Carson’s Silent Spring ignited environmental activism, and Ken Kesey’s One Flew Over the Cuckoo’s Nest exposed the challenges of mental illness.
 Literature inspired Hollywood to rattle the souls of movie audiences with stories about racism in To Kill A Mockingbird, Communist brainwashing in The Manchurian Candidate, and a love affair between a middle-aged man and a teenaged girl in Lolita.

 Using the seven games of the ’62 World Series as its narrative arc with alternating chapters recounting pivotal events—both in baseball and world affairs—1962 goes behind the box scores and into the dugouts, the stands, and the press box to chronicle the untold stories of 1962.
 If the bases were loaded with The Victory Season, Summer of ’68, and Ladies and Gentlemen, The Bronx Is Burning, then 1962 would hit a grand slam for books about baseball and America that revolve around the events of a specific year.